Skip to main content

 Four new countries have committed to participate in the International Multilocation Variety Trial (IMLVT), the largest, collaborative, global coffee research platform and variety exchange in history.…

-In 2019, the Flor Amarilla F1 breeding program reached an exciting milestone: its first production harvest.
-While we have carefully monitored and measured each plants' growth since it arrived in the…
+In 2019, WCR-bred F1 hybrids reached an exciting milestone: the first production harvest.
+While we have carefully monitored and measured each plants' growth since it arrived in the field, the…

 While these varieties are still relatively new to coffee farmers and industry, it is difficult to imagine a future without them.
 No varieties in the past have been able to combine traits that matter…